Tecuala

-General information

 "Tecuala" is the Castilian form of the Tecuallan word, which means "place of many wild animals".

+Geography

 The municipality of Tecuala is located in the northern part of the state of Nayarit, between parallels 22° 14', and 22° 34' north latitude and meridians 105° 14' and 105° 45' west longitude.
 It is bounded in the north by the state of Sinaloa and the municipality of Acaponeta; in the south by the municipalities of Santiago Ixcuintla and Rosamorada, in the east by the municipality of Acaponeta and in the west by the Pacific Ocean.

 Most of the land is flat and tending to mangrove swamps in the west, forming part of the national protected zone called Marismas Nacionales.
 The most important river is the Acaponeta, which flows into the Agua Brava lagoon.

 Climate

 The climate is hot, tropical, subhumid, with the rainy season from July to September, and the hottest months from June to August.
 The average annual rainfall is 1,200 mm. and the average annual temperature is 22 °C, varying between 26 °C and 18 °C.